 This is an injury to the labrum, the cartilage that surrounds the outside rim of your hip joint socket.
 A tear in the labrum of the hip can result from traumatic injury, such as a motor vehicle accident or from participating in sports such as football, soccer, basketball, and skiing.
 Repetitive movements and weight-bearing activities over time can lead to wear-and-tear and degenerative changes to the hip joint in older patients.

 This is a condition in which you hear or feel a snapping sound in the hip while swinging your legs, running or walking, or while getting up from a chair.

 - An automobile accident

 - Joints compromised by congenital deformities or osteoporosis

 When a hip injury is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip injury specialist who provides detailed examination and care for patients with hip injury in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip injury specialist who provides detailed examination and care for patients with hip injury in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.